 \section{Background}

 We begin this section with a discussion of cubical diagrams.
 In particular we will review a detailed description of the ``total homotopy fiber'' of a cubical diagram.
-We will then move on to discuss the main theorem of \cite{J:DHT}.
+We also include a result which allows us to compare the connectivities of certain adjoint maps.